CESNET/eduroam-icinga/doc/tests.md

 The first parameter specifies the realm for which compromised users are retrieved.
 The second parameter specifies minimal time difference between time needed to travel from first visited insitution to second at specified speed (set to 100 km/h) and the time actually reached.
 It is set to 60 seconds.

+### notifications

+Notifications for this test are enabled.

 ### TODO